 When the gut becomes damaged it can often lead to autoimmune disease, like hypothyroid.
 Because of the gut-brain connection, you’ll often see issues like asthma, allergies, and ADHD pop up too.
 These leaky gut issues come with digestive problems too, like constipation.

-When the gut can’t effectively digest food, we wind up with food allergies and intolerances.
+When the gut can’t effectively digest food, we wind up with food allergies and sensitivities or intolerances.
 These can cause a whole host of symptoms, from PMS, to fatigue, and depression.
 The most common symptoms are pain, bloating, constipation, and other digestive problems (source).